 - Opening up store credit cards.
 This is one of the most important credit mistakes to avoid this holiday season.
 Store credit cards usually have very high APRs.
 Many people make the mistake of not paying off their balance in full.
 As a result, they end up paying interest for months to come.

 - Maxing out your card.
-Giving gifts is great, but not at the expense of your financial health!
+Giving gifts is great – but not at the expense of your financial health!
 Don’t hit or exceed your credit limit.
+That’s something our debt counselors can’t stress enough all year round.
 This will not only lower your credit score but get you in unnecessary consumer debt.

 - Getting a cash advance.
 Banks & credit card issuers will send offers during the holiday season.
 Be aware that cash advances are not “free” money.
 They come with costly fees and high-interest charges.